Parallel Opportunistic Routing in Wireless Networks: Conclusion

 \section{Conclusion}

-The scaling behavior of ad hoc networks using opportunistic routing protocol has been analyzed.
-Specifically, it was shown how the power and delay scale as the number of randomly located S-D pairs increases.
-We proved that the opportunistic routing exhibits a much better power--delay trade-off than that of the conventional scheme employing non-opportunistic routing, while providing up to a $\log n$ boost in the scaling law due to the MUD gain.
-The trade-offs with and without opportunistic routing were also verified by numerical evaluation.
-Finally, the cut-set upper bound on the total throughput was derived, and it was shown that the achievable rates of the conventional and opportunistic routing schemes are close to the upper bound when the number of active S-D pairs is between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$.
+The scaling behavior of ad hoc networks using opportunistic routing protocol in the presence of fading has been characterized.
+Specifically, it was shown how the power, delay, and total throughput scale as the number of S--D pairs increases, while maintaining a constant per-node transmission rate.
+We proved that for the range of simultaneously active S--D pairs between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$, the opportunistic routing exhibits a net improvement in overall power--delay trade-off over the conventional scheme employing non-opportunistic routing, while providing up to a $\log n$ boost in the scaling law due to the MUD gain.